Bhukya7/Sentiment-Analysis-on-Movie-Reviews/README.md

-## SentimentAnalysis on Movie Reviews
+## Sentiment Analysis on Movie Reviews

 This project demonstrates how to build a **sentiment analysis model** using **Logistic Regression** and **NLP techniques** to classify movie reviews as positive or negative.
 The model is trained on the **IMDB Movie Reviews dataset** and achieves an accuracy of **89%**.